terwer/siyuan-plugin-publisher/README.md

 > include all the functions provided by the original widget.
 It also provides a convenient menu operation entry, and has
 > carried out a series of bug fixes and experience optimization.

-> If you want to see previous 0.x version, please refer to my original
+> If you want to see previous 0.8.x plugin version, please refer to my original
 > widget: [sy-post-publisher](https://github.com/terwer/src-sy-post-publisher)

 ## Core Features